 Roles needed in a software development team

-8 months ago - 1 minute(s) read
+1 year ago - 1 minute(s) read

 What roles make a software development team?
 We get this question often and the usual answer is “It depends!”
 The most popular variable is whether the client needs a fully managed team or just the software developers.
 The first option will require some extra roles that can make the connection between the non-technical requirements of the clients and the developers, as well as some roles to assume the project management.
 Let's have a look at each of them below.